 - Encouraging openness and trust among member franchisees

 - Providing feedback and advice for new programs and products

-- Reporting potential problems to the franchiser and discussing solutions
+- Reporting potential problems to the franchisor and discussing solutions

-- A greater perception of fairness in dealing with the franchiser
+- A greater perception of fairness in dealing with the franchisor

 - Improved communication among members